top of page

 Combining Rests:

 Bar rests are often combined to make the music cleaner.
 For example below, this is how to show 8 bars of rests - the number above can be any number to show how many bars, in this case it is 8 bars.
+Instrument parts will often have this within a piece of music.

 Multiple Bar Rest in Music - 8 Bar rest